sxcntqnt/Forex-BBT/README.md

 4. cd advanced_forex_bot

-5. Create a virtual environment: python -m venv venv
+5. Create a virtual environment: python -m venv stonks

 6. Activate the virtual environment:

    On Windows: venv\Scripts\activate
    On macOS and Linux: source venv/bin/activate

-7. Install the required packages:
+8. Install the required packages:

    pip install deriv-api python-dotenv numpy pandas scikit-learn TA-Lib aiohttp

    Note: Installing TA-Lib might be tricky on some systems.
 You may need to install it separately following the instructions for your operating system.

-8. Create a .env file in the project directory and add your Deriv API token:
+9. Create a .env file in the project directory and add your Deriv API token:

-9. DERIV_API_TOKEN=your_api_token_here
+10. DERIV_API_TOKEN=your_api_token_here

-10. Run the bot:
+11. Run the bot:
    python main.py

    The bot will start running, and you can access the web interface at http://localhost:8080.